-In all, we would like to again thank our shareholders and customers for their continued support.
-We strongly encourage you to continue to support Community Bank Strathmore and to encourage your family and friends to do the same by banking with us.
+As a group we extend our thanks to our shareholders and customers for your ongoing support.
+We urge you to continue to support Community Bank Strathmore, and encourage your family and friends to do the same by banking with Community Bank Strathmore.
+We all have a role to play in continuing to build our business and consolidate the returns for your investment.

-I'd also like to convey my heartfelt thanks to my fellow Directors for their commitment, expertise and professionalism in ensuring that the company runs smoothly and economically.
-Also, a big thank you to Cathi Draper, our Administration Assistant, who has eased quickly into the role and is proving a valuable support to the corporate team.
+I would also like to take this opportunity to express my enormous thanks to my fellow directors for their dedication, skills, and professionalism in ensuring that the business operates both efficiently and profitably.
+A big thank you also goes to our Administration Assistant Cathi Draper, who continues to keep our Board and office running smoothly.